We have compiled a list of diabetes courses that are relevant to healthcare professionals working in diabetes care in any capacity.

 This distance learning module runs over 2–5 months and has been developed to support healthcare professionals who wish to specialise in diabetes from either a primary or secondary care background.
 Distance learning gives you the flexibility to fit study around existing work commitments and enhance your career prospects without having to leave employment.

-It combines the most topical thinking around clinical care and research in adults with practical examples of how novel research and evidence-based diabetes care can be applied in real life, clinical settings.
-You will become part of the Distance Learning Diabetes Community providing the opportunity for networking and sharing best practice.
+It combines the most topical thinking around clinical care and research in adults with practical examples of how novel research and evidence-based diabetes care can be applied in real-life, clinical settings.
+You will become part of the Distance Learning Diabetes Community providing the opportunity for networking and sharing best practices.

 This course is an advanced diabetes course for primary care healthcare professionals, accredited with the University of Greenwich at diploma level (15 credits) and also credit-rated by the RCGP.